AndyObtiva/glimmer/README.md

 This relies mainly on the Observer Design Pattern and the MVP (Model-View-Presenter) Architectural Pattern (a variation on MVC)

 These are the main classes concerning data-binding:
-- `Observer`: Provides general observer support including unique registration and deregistration for cleanup and prevention of memory leaks.
+- `Glimmer::DataBinding::Observer`: Provides general observer support including unique registration and deregistration for cleanup and prevention of memory leaks.
 Main methods concerned are: `call`, `register` (alias: `observe`), and `unregister` (alias: `unobserve` or `deregister`)
-- `Observable`: General super-module for all observables.
+- `Glimmer::DataBinding::Observable`: General super-module for all observables.
 Main methods concerned are: `add_observer` and `remove_observer`
-- `ObservableModel`: Mixin module for any observable model with observable attributes.
+- `Glimmer::DataBinding::ObservableModel`: Mixin module for any observable model with observable attributes.
 In addition to `Observable` methods, it has a `notify_observers` method to be called when changes occur.
 It automatically enhances all attribute setters (ending with `=`) to notify observers on changes.
 Also, it automatically handles observing array attributes using `ObservableArray` appropriately so they would notify observers upon array mutation changes.
-- `ObservableArray`: Mixin module for any observable array collection that automatically handles notifying observers upon performing array mutation operations (e.g. `push` or `delete`)
+- `Glimmer::DataBinding::ObservableArray`: Mixin module for any observable array collection that automatically handles notifying observers upon performing array mutation operations (e.g. `push`, `select!`, or `delete`)
+- `Glimmer::DataBinding::ObservableHash`: Mixin module for any observable hash that automatically handles notifying observers upon performing array mutation operation (e.g. `hash[key]=value`)
-- `ModelBinding`: a higher-level abstraction that relies on all the other observer/observable classes to support basic data-binding, nested data-binding, and computed data-binding
+- `Glimmer::DataBinding::ModelBinding`: a higher-level abstraction that relies on all the other observer/observable classes to support basic data-binding, nested data-binding, and computed data-binding
-- `Shine`: enables highly intuitive and visually expressive syntax to perform bidirectional (two-way) data-binding with `<=>` and unidirectional (one-way) data-binding with `<=`
+- `Glimmer::DataBinding::Shine`: enables highly intuitive and visually expressive syntax to perform bidirectional (two-way) data-binding with `<=>` and unidirectional (one-way) data-binding with `<=`

 You may learn more from [Data-Binding](https://github.com/AndyObtiva/glimmer-dsl-swt/blob/master/docs/reference/GLIMMER_GUI_DSL_SYNTAX.md#data-binding) and [Observer](https://github.com/AndyObtiva/glimmer-dsl-swt/blob/master/docs/reference/GLIMMER_GUI_DSL_SYNTAX.md#observer) usage in [Glimmer DSL for SWT](https://github.com/AndyObtiva/glimmer-dsl-swt)